Call this before every inference request

 Who is it for?

-AI agents that need to route requests to the fastest available provider.
-Developers benchmarking which provider to use.
-DevOps teams building AI reliability pipelines.
-Researchers tracking inference performance trends across regions and models.
+AI agents and automated pipelines that need to route requests to the optimal provider before each inference call.
+Developers benchmarking which LLM API to use for a given workload.
+DevOps and platform teams building AI reliability pipelines and SLA dashboards.
+Researchers tracking inference performance trends across providers, regions, and models over time.

 How are measurements taken?

-Every test sends a standardised short prompt with a 1-token limit to each provider simultaneously using their official APIs.
-Timing is measured in milliseconds from request start to first token received (TTFT).
-Results are stored in a rolling 48-hour database to compute P50, P95, and P99 percentiles.
+Every test sends a standardised short prompt with a 1-token output limit to each provider simultaneously using their official APIs.
+Timing is measured in milliseconds from the moment the HTTP request is sent until the first token is received — this is the TTFT (time to first token) metric.
+Results are stored in a rolling 48-hour database and used to compute P50, P95, and P99 latency percentiles, giving a statistically reliable picture of both typical and worst-case performance.
+Providers are tested from a consistent geographic location so results are directly comparable.

 How do I use this in my agent pipeline?